 - In the left-most column, drop-down boxes are available for each channel to either select a sample rate or to exclude the channel from streaming (by selecting the "Disabled" option).
-All streaming can be stopped by clicking the Disable All button.
-The same configuration can be applied to real-time transmission channels by clicking the Copy to Data Stream button.
-The default channel configuration can be applied by clicking the Restore default button. - In third column from left, Location and Channel SEED codes can be configured.
-Cells are greyed out by default (default values applied) and they can be edited by clicking on the check-box; - In most-right column contains links to the RESP files associated to each of the seismic channels (see Section 5.12.5 on page 42).
+All streaming can be stopped by clicking the button.
+The same configuration can be applied to real-time transmission channels by clicking the channel configuration can be applied by clicking the channel configuration can be applied by clicking the channel button. - In third column from left, Location and Channel SEED codes can be configured.
+Cells are greyed out by default (default values applied) and they can be edited by clicking on the check-box; - In most-right column contains links to the RESP files associated to each of the seismic channels (see Section 5.11.5 on page 4040).

-Upon changing the sample rate, or changing Location and Channels codes, the Minimus2 needs to be restarted for the changes to come into effect; this can be done by pressing the Reboot button.
+Upon changing the sample rate, or changing Location and Channels codes, the Minimus2 needs to be restarted for the changes to come into effect; this can be done by pressing the button.

-During the reboot, the LEDs will flash, displaying the starting-up sequence (see Section 3.1.1 on page 8) and the instrument web page will display the following screen.
+During the reboot, the LEDs will flash, displaying the starting-up sequence (see Section 3.1.1 on page 77) and the instrument web page will display the following screen.